glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Hide or show a field
 ~~~~~~~~~~~~~~~~~~~~

-Each field can be hidden in the equipment file.
+Each field can be hidden in the asset form.

 * To hide a field, click on the hide icon